biscuitWizard/TorchEconomy/README.md

 * Player tradezones can be configured to use a specific bank account, preventing overdrafting and griefing by mass sales.

 ### Commands
+* !econ values: Lists the global value for all items.
+* !econ list: Lists all items for sale at the market that you're currently docked with.
 * !econ buy <itemName> <quantity>: Purchases a quantity of items from the market your ship is currently docked to.
 * !econ sell <itemName> <quantity>: Sells a quantity of items from your ship inventory to the market your ship is docked to.
 * !econ markets list: Lists all markets that you have permission to modify.